“Cancers of the skin (most of which are

 In the U.S. according to the ACS:

-“Cancers of the skin (most of which are basal and squamous cell skin cancers) are by far the most common of all types of cancer.
-According to one estimate, about 5.4 million basal and squamous cell skin cancers are diagnosed each year in the US (occurring in about 3.3 million Americans, as some people have more than one).
+“Cancers of the skin (most of which are basal and squamous cell skin cancers) are by far the most common of all types of cancer in the United States.
+According to one estimate, about 5.4 million basal and squamous cell skin cancers are diagnosed each year in the US (occurring in about 3.3 million people, as some people have more than one).
 About 8 out of 10 of these are basal cell cancers.
 Squamous cell cancers occur less often”.8

 In the United Kingdom (UK) according to Cancer Research UK: